mckennapsean/dissertation/content/07-reflect.md

   dataset, genes and exons have been colored according to two different brain regions in which the expression levels were measured, resulting in separate and combined overlay visualizations.
-The s-CorrPlot highlights different patterns of correlation in each of these brain regions, indicating potentially significant differences in their biological processes.
+The s-CorrPlot highlights different patterns of correlation in each of these brain regions due to the gene and exon expression patterns varying on a global scale, i.e., the blue and red regions of these plots show different patterns, distributions, and clusters across the two regions.
+  This indicates
+  potentially significant differences in their biological processes.
 ](figures/scorrplot/case-studies.pdf){#fig:gene-case-study width="100%"}